datacarpentry/astronomy-python/episodes/05-select.md

 ![](fig/05-select_files/05-select_66_0.png){alt='Scatter plot of right ascension and declination of selected stars in ICRS frame.'}

 This plot shows why it was useful to transform these coordinates to the GD-1 frame.
-In ICRS, it is more difficult to identity the stars near the centerline of GD-1.
+In ICRS, it is more difficult to identify the stars near the centerline of GD-1.

 We can use our `make_dataframe` function from episode 3 to transform the results back